Vanisher: X-Teams

-The Vanisher seeks to understand his powers in greater detail.
+Vanisher seeks to understand his powers in greater detail.
 He visits the Darkforce Dimension, resulting in his capture by its inhabitants.
 He is forced to read them stories until he is rescued by X-Force's Warpath, who had been manipulated into performing the mission.

-The Vanisher resurfaces as a leader of a South American drug cartel, which is producing and distributing drugs such as mutant growth hormone throughout the Americas.
-Stacy X, Iceman and Archangel are instrumental in stopping his North American operations.
+Vanisher resurfaces as a leader of a South American drug cartel, which is producing and distributing drugs such as mutant growth hormone throughout the Americas.
+Stacy X, Iceman, and Archangel are instrumental in stopping his North American operations.

 X-Force

-The Vanisher is one of the few mutants that retained their superhuman powers after M-Day.
-Hired to steal a vial of the long-thought-destroyed Legacy Virus from one of Mr. Sinister's labs, he resurfaces in Japan.
+Vanisher is one of the few mutants who retained their superhuman powers after M-Day.
+Hired to steal a vial of the long-thought-destroyed Legacy Virus from one of Mister Sinister's labs, he resurfaces in Japan.
 Cyclops ordered X-Force to recover it at all costs.
-In a confrontation with X-Force, the Vanisher is injured and given a terminal brain tumor by Elixir, in order to secure his co-operation in retrieving the virus.
+In a confrontation with X-Force, Vanisher is injured and given a terminal brain tumor by Elixir, in order to secure his co-operation in retrieving the virus.
 He transports the team to one of the bases, only to be attacked by clones of the Marauders and soldiers of The Right, under command of the resurrected Cameron Hodge.
 During the battle, he teleports away, and is later forcibly inducted into the ranks of X-Force for use as transport and extraction.

-When the Sapien League starts abducting mutants and infecting them with a modified version of the Legacy Virus, the Vanisher teams with Warpath.
+When the Sapien League starts abducting mutants and infecting them with a modified version of the Legacy Virus, Vanisher teams with Warpath.
 While at an anti-mutant rally, he tries to get Warpath to leave with him, offering to take him to a brothel in Portugal only to be told to be ready in case anything bad happened.
 He teleports X-Force to the Leper Queen and manages to disarm her before being sent into the future by Cyclops.

 Messiah War

-Upon arriving in the future, the Vanisher tries to teleport but his powers are blocked.
+Upon arriving in the future, Vanisher tries to teleport but his powers are blocked.
 He is then shot in the neck by Deadpool.
 After being healed by Elixir, Wolverine makes him stay in front of the group in case there are more snipers.
-When ambushed by Stryfe's forces, the Vanisher is ordered by Wolverine to protect Elixir and Hope Summers.
-After defeating Stryfe's forces, the Vanisher, Domino, X-23 and Deadpool investigate what has been blocking his powers and their time-travel devices.
+When ambushed by Stryfe's forces, Vanisher is ordered by Wolverine to protect Elixir and Hope Summers.
+After defeating Stryfe's forces, Vanisher, Domino, X-23 and Deadpool investigate what has been blocking his powers and their time-travel devices.
 During this time he begins showing signs of serious illness.
 Together with Laura they find the problem is Kiden Nixon.
-The Vanisher tries to convince Domino to commit a mercy killing but Laura has difficulty with the situation.
+Vanisher tries to convince Domino to commit a mercy killing but Laura has difficulty with the situation.
 When the timers run out, Domino kills Kiden but they're left wondering why they didn't automatically return to their present.
-When the Vanisher removes his timer he instantly appears in the present at the ruins of the Xavier Institute.
+When Vanisher removes his timer he instantly appears in the present at the ruins of the Xavier Institute.